Check this page periodically for the latest specifics on 2023 LaunchPad and to find out when applications are live.

 Applicants must have under five years of experience as a professional journalist in any media platform in order to qualify as an early-career journalist.
 Additionally, we’re looking for a diverse and talented group of journalists who have a deep interest in and commitment to social justice journalism—and to telling the stories of their communities with depth, compassion and authenticity.

 We believe this “next generation” of journalists, particularly those from communities whose voices and stories have been historically misrepresented, underreported or ignored by the mainstream media, have a critical role to play in transforming journalism and the media ecosystem.
 Their diverse perspectives—and their willingness to challenge the status quo and to experiment with bold new approaches to news and storytelling—are essential to reinventing media as a vital and trusted source of education, civic engagement and social justice.

-In its inaugural year, LaunchPad will offer two distinct programs, each with its own competitive application and selection process:
+LaunchPad will offer two distinct programs, each with its own competitive application and selection process:

 LaunchPad Fellowship for NextGen Journalists

 This six-month fellowship program is designed for emerging journalists from all media platforms who have the skills and desire to tackle an ambitious in-depth reporting/storytelling project on a critical social justice issue but lack the financial resources and/or employer or outside support to do so.